 - A secret to making any cake more moist is to refrigerate it overnight or freeze it.
 I highly recommend making this cake ahead to allow time for one of those options - it really does make a difference!

-- Move the cake from the cooling rack to a cake plate using a cake lifter like this one.
+- Move the cake from the cooling rack to a cake plate using a cake lifter (affiliate).
 Makes moving cakes SO easy.

 Ingredients